PerryHighCS/CircuitPythonOnline/README.md

 ## 📦 File Structure

-/index.html // Main frontend and all JS logic
+- /index.html // Main frontend and all JS logic
-/boot.py    // Minimal boot.py for CPX that hides the CIRCUITPY drive /README.md  // This file
+- /boot.py    // Minimal boot.py for CPX that hides the CIRCUITPY drive

 ## 🔐 Permissions and Setup